JetiLab/blotIt/Readme.md

   plotCaption = TRUE
 )
 ```
-With `plotPoints` and `plotLine`, the respective dataset can be choosen for plotting.
+In `plotPoints` and `plotLine` the respective dataset chosen for plotting is defined.
 Many more options are available, see `?plotIt` for more details.